loadtest4j/loadtest4j/docs/concepts/sli.md

 The most common indicators are listed below.

+## Apdex Score

+A measure of user satisfaction derived from the service response time distribution.

+For more information see the Apdex [Wikipedia article](https://en.wikipedia.org/wiki/Apdex).

 ## Survival Rate

 The minimum percentage of requests that must work (also called the 'percent OK').